daoducnha/CNAND_nd064_C4_Observability_Starter_Files/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.
+    - Application uptime is 99.95% uptime per month
+    - < 99% request succes
+    - Response latance should be less than 0.1s
+    - Server resource should not more than 70% utillization permonth
 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.